 After I buy RoadsideAmerica.com Attractions and Oddities, is it automatically updated?

 No. Garmin dedicated GPS devices don’t interact with a live data network like a mobile computer or smart phone.
 Think of it as more of a routing travel guide or map.
 Over time, what is most likely to change about an attraction is operating hours and whether it is still in business.
 Some places are very small, volunteer facilities.
 If a phone number is provided, call ahead before any significant trip or detour.
-Note: Hold on to the confirmation email you receive from Spotitout -- you can click on the link it contains to download an updated version (if available) within one year of your original purchase.

 Can I make copies for other people or devices?